Tell the World (Pandora song)

-"Tell the World" is a 1994 song by Swedish singer Pandora.
-It was released in October 1994 as the lead single from her second studio album, Tell the World (1995).
-The single features an uncredited rap by M-Fuse and became Pandora's third top-5 single in Sweden, peaking at number 5 on the Swedish charts.
+"Tell the World" is a song by Swedish singer and songwriter Pandora, released in October 1994 by Virgin Records as the lead single from her second studio album, Tell the World (1995).
+The song is written by Henrik Andersson, Martin Akelius and Peter Johansson, and features an uncredited rap by M-Fuse (Matthews Green).
+It became Pandora's third top-5 single in Sweden, peaking at number five on Sverigetopplistan.
+In Finland, "Tell the World" spent two weeks at number three.
+The accompanying music video was directed by Stefan Berg, who had previously directed videos for group's like Fun Factory and Rednex.

 Critical reception

-Music & Media wrote in their review, "Tell the world another talented Swedish singer has just stood up to be counted.
+Pan-European magazine Music & Media wrote, "Tell the world another talented Swedish singer has just stood up to be counted.
 The reggae set-up has Ace of Base cleverness, while the singing is ABBA-esque and the rapper is the finishing Euro touch."
 Manila Standard commented that "you are swept by the dizzying beat" of the song.